COVID-19 Information: Public Health and Emergency Leave

 PHEL may be used:

-- By an employee in the event an employee becomes sick with COVID-19, must self-quarantine, or take care of a family member who becomes sick with COVID-19.
+- By an employee in the event an employee with a positive COVID-19 test, must self-quarantine, or take care of a family member with a positive COVID-19 test.

 - PHEL is a one-time grant of leave time for employees impacted by COVID-19.
 This leave bank will not replenish.